compuphase/Make-plus/README.md

 The configuration file uses a subset of the syntax for makefiles.
 Essentially, it supports defintions of implicit rules, suffix rules and variables that are set with the `=` or `:=` operator.

-A few examples are provided in the `configfiles` directory of this repository.
+A few standard configurations are provided in the `configfiles` directory of this repository.
 These configurations were extracted from the GNU Make source code.
+To use one of these configurations, rename the respective file to `make.conf` and place it in the appropriate location.

+Without a `make.conf` file, `make` still runs fine.
+You will have no built-in rules or macros, though.
+(You may actually prefer to use only explicit rules and macros in your makefile).

 For a motivation for moving the built-in configuration out of the executable and into an editable text file, see the [Wiki](../../wiki/Rationale-for-a-configuration-file).